NandaGopalYadav/sovereign/README.md

 │   ├── full.txt
 │   ├── baseline.txt
 │   └── no_legitimacy.txt
-├── PREP.md                          # comprehensive prep document for the presentation
 ├── Sovereign.pdf                    # the rulebook (ground truth for the spec) ├── pyproject.toml
 └── README.md                        # this file